 Yes, DUPIXENT can be used concomitantly with topical calcineurin inhibitors (TCIs), but, as stated in the DUPIXENT label, they should be reserved for problem areas only, such as the face, neck, and intertriginous and genital areas.1

-In the adult 52-week Trial 3, patients were permitted to use TCIs as needed for problem areas only.1
+In the adult 52-week Trial 3, patients were permitted to use TCIs as needed.1

 Atopic dermatitis is a chronic disease, and you may consider treating continuously with DUPIXENT based on your clinical judgment.
 Individual patient responses may vary.

-96% of US adult commercial patients are covered for DUPIXENT (with 63% of those lives remaining uncontrolled despite use of 1 or 2 prescription topical treatments).
-You’ll have to check with your patients’ specific insurers to confirm their specific coverage.2,a
+99% of adult commercial patients nationally are covered for DUPIXENT, with 76% of those lives having to fail only 1 or 2 prescription topical treatments.
+You'll have to check with your patients specific insurers to confirm their specific coverage.2,a

 The amount your patients pay for DUPIXENT will largely depend on whether they have insurance, the type of insurance they have, whether their insurance provider considers the medication to be preferred or not preferred, and whether they’ve met their deductible.Click here for the information your patients can receive about pricing

-A great place to start is with DUPIXENT MyWay, a comprehensive support program providing guidance with the insurance approval process as well as patient-centric education.Look into DUPIXENT MyWay
+A great place to start is with DUPIXENT MyWay, a patient support program providing guidance with the insurance approval process as well as patient-centric education.Look into DUPIXENT MyWay